arunqa/factory/README.md

 Resource Factory's design goals include:

-- Information Architecture (IA) driven artifacts which are tightly governed
+- Information Architecture (IA) driven artifacts which are tightly governed.
 - Zero-compromise performance by implementing all dynamic functionality in V8 through Deno and obviating the need for slow template processing outside of V8.
+The only "templating language" needed on the server side should be modern string template literals in TypesScript/Javascript.
+On the client side we encourage use of Web Components and vanilla JS focused on *native HTML*.
-- Type-safety from source to destination, including type-safe templates
+- Type-safety from source to destination, including type-safe templates.
-- Source/_origination_ flexibility plus _destination_ abstraction
+- Source/_origination_ flexibility plus _destination_ abstraction.
-- Aribtrary rendering strategy to support structured generation of any type of products or assets but with batteries-included HTML Design System rendering that enforces brand discipline across all generated assets
+- Aribtrary rendering strategy to support structured generation of any type of products or assets but with batteries-included HTML Design System rendering that enforces brand discipline across all generated assets.
-- Batteries-included structural routing for type-safe references to generated assets
+- Batteries-included structural routing for type-safe references to generated assets.
 - Specialized for large number of generated assets with special capabilities such as partial site generation (_site fragments_) when most of a target does not change often but portions change more frequently.
-- Async execution for high performance
+- Async execution for high performance.
+- Support for *Incremental Static Regeneration*, *Distributed Persistent Rendering* and *stale-while-revalidate*.

 Resource Factory's purpose is to take raw materials called _resources_ from file systems, databases, or other sources and create _finished products_ such as